-17.6(5) Pulling outside string of casing.
+17.5(5) Pulling outside string of casing.
 In pulling outside strings of casing from any oil or gas well, the space outside the casing left in the hole shall be kept and left full of mud-laden fluid or cement of adequate specific gravity to seal off all fresh and salt water strata and any strata bearing oil or gas not producing.
 No casing shall be removed without the prior approval of the department.

-17.6(6) Safety rules.
+17.5(6) Safety rules.

+a.
 All oil wells shall be cleaned into a pit or tank, not less than 40 feet from the derrick floor and 150 feet from any fire hazard.

+b.
 All flowing oil wells must be produced through an approved oil and gas separator or emulsion treater of ample capacity and in good working order.

+c.
 No boiler or portable electric lighting generator shall be placed or remain nearer than 150 feet from any producing well or oil tank.

-Any rubbish or debris that might constitute a fire hazard shall be removed to a distance of at least 150 feet from the vicinity of wells and tanks.
+d.
+Any debris that might constitute a fire hazard shall be removed to a distance of at least 150 feet from the vicinity of wells and tanks.
 All waste shall be disposed of in such manner as to avoid creating a fire hazard and to comply with the rules of the environmental protection commission.

+e.
 The drilling fluid level shall be maintained continuously at a height sufficient to control subsurface pressures.

+f.
 During the course of drilling, blowout preventers shall be tested at least once each 24-hour period, and results of the test shall be noted in the driller’s record.

-17.6(7) Preservation of cores and samples.
-Sample cuttings shall be taken at 5-foot intervals and at each change of formation, if less than 5 feet thick, in all wells drilled for oil, gas, or metallic mineral exploration or production, for the storage of dry natural gas, or casinghead gas, and for the development of reservoirs for the storage of liquid petroleum gas in the state of Iowa, unless a geophysical log is to be taken for the entire depth of the well.
-Where a geophysical log is to be taken for the entire depth of the well, sample cuttings shall be taken at 10-foot intervals and at each formation change if less than 10 feet thick.
-The director may grant a variance from the 10-foot sample interval under special conditions.
-Each sample shall be carefully identified as to well name and depth of sample, and all samples shall be shipped at the operator’s expense to the department.
+17.5(7) Preservation of cores and samples.

+a.
+Sample cuttings shall be taken at 5-foot intervals and at each change of formation or member, if less than 5 feet thick, in all wells drilled for oil, gas, or metallic mineral exploration or production, or casinghead gas, in the state of Iowa, unless a geophysical log is to be taken for the entire depth of the well.

+b.
+Where a geophysical log is to be taken for the entire depth of the well, sample cuttings shall be taken at 10-foot intervals and at each formation or member change if less than 10 feet thick.
+The department may grant a variance from the 10-foot sample interval under special conditions.
+Each sample shall be carefully identified as to well name and depth of sample, and all samples shall be shipped at the operator’s expense to the Iowa geological survey within six months of well completion.

-The operator of any well drilled as provided in the foregoing paragraph shall, during the drilling of, or immediately following the completion of, any given well, advise the director of all intervals that are to be cored, or have been cored, and such cores as are taken shall be preserved and forwarded to the department at the operator’s expense.
+c.
+The operator of any well drilled as provided in the previous paragraph shall, during the drilling of, or immediately following the completion of, any given well, advise the department of all intervals that are to be cored, or have been cored.
+The cores shall be preserved and forwarded to the Iowa geological survey at the operator’s expense.

+d.
 This rule shall not be construed as prohibiting the operator from taking samples of the core for identification and tests pertaining to oil and gas or metallic minerals.
-In the event that it is necessary for the operator to utilize all or any portion of the core to the extent that representative samples, sufficiently large to analyze, are not available for the state, the operator shall furnish the director with the results of identification or testing procedures.
+In the event that it is necessary for the operator to utilize all or any portion of the core to the extent that representative samples, sufficiently large to analyze, are not available for the state, the operator shall furnish the Iowa geological survey with the results of identification or testing procedures.